project-zot/project-zot.github.io/docs/general/extensions.md

 The functions currently implemented by this extension include:

 - Reports which current authentication methods are enabled in the zot configuration.
 This function can be used by all users, authenticated or unauthenticated.
+- Allows users to upload certificates and public keys for verifying images.

 > :bulb: For information about configuring zot extensions, see [*Configuring zot*](../admin-guide/admin-configuration.md).